UCB-Econ-148/sp23/syllabus.md

 ## Logistics 📆

-**Lecture:** Mondays, Wednesdays, and Fridays, 1PM-2PM

-**Discussion Section:** You may go to any discussion sections
+**Lecture:** Valley Life Sciences 2060 on Mondays, Wednesdays, and Fridays between 1PM-2PM **Discussion Section:** See ["Associated Sections"](https://classes.berkeley.edu/content/2023-spring-econ-148-001-lec-001) for more detail.
+There is no section the week of Jan 17-20.
+For the first 3 weeks we need you to go your assigned section time, after that we can see if we can be more flexible with section times.

-**Office Hours:** Throughout the week; see [Ed](https://edstem.org/us/courses/3251/discussion/201908)
+**Office Hours:** Throughout the week, see [Ed](https://edstem.org/us/courses/34369/discussion/) for more detail.

 Lectures, discussion sections, and office hours will be hosted in-person by default.
-We'll post updates in [this post on Ed](https://edstem.org/) and send out annoucements if there're any changes.
+We'll post updates in [this post on Ed](https://edstem.org/us/courses/34369/discussion/) and send out announcements if there's any changes.

+**Section Syllabus**
+Sections are held 6 times a week by Yiyang and Peter, our UGSIs.
+You're welcome to attend any one you'd like, and this will count towards your participation points.
+(See details below) Sections are 1 hour long, starting Berkeley-time.
+The first 15 minutes will be a recap of last week's material, resulting in a summary slide well worth reviewing ahead of your midterm and final.
+The remaining time will be spent on the lab of the week, a Jupyter Notebook exercise you're expected to finish on your own time.
+Several sections will continue into office hours, where you're welcome to ask individual questions or comments on the course so far.

+Expectations towards the students:
+- Academic Integrity and Honesty per the Berkeley Honor Code
+- Participation in class activity and to gain your participation point, your expected to fill out a short quiz at the end of each section
+- That accommodations are done through the office of DSP in due time prior to the start of the event where accommodations are needed.
+- Should technical support be needed, please contact Student Technological Services ahead of time.
+You'll need either a laptop/mac or a large tablet in this class.

 ---

 ## About 🧐

-From the course catalog: This course will give the undergraduate student the basic computational building blocks needed to be a good consumer and producer of applied economics work.
+**From the course catalog**: This course will give the undergraduate student the basic computational building blocks needed to be a good consumer and producer of applied economics work.
 Students will work to acquire data through APIs, access census data, or download from replication repositories.
 The course will cover wrangling data, working with incomplete or unstructured data, joining and merging data, exploratory data analysis and data visualization.
 The course will cover many aspects of preparing data for econometric analysis.
 Practices around literate code, open science tools, reproducibility, and data management will also be covered.

 Econ 148 uses the Python language to teach computation.
-It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications. **Note that Data 8 is a prerequisite to this class, but Data 100 or Econ 140/141 is not.**
+It also uses the Jupyter Notebook environment, which makes it easy to get started with programming without needing to use a text editor and terminal and is very popular in data science applications.The main Python package we will use for data manipulation is Pandas, and several related packages such as Seaborn, GeoPandas, etc.   **Note that Data 8 is a prerequisite to this class, but Data 100 or Econ 140/141 is not.**

-This class serves a different purposes than several other classes that may sound similar.
+This class serves a different purpose than several other classes that may sound similar.
 Specifically:
-- **Data 8**: Econ 148 does not cover more statistics and inference than in Data 8.
-Instead, it dives deeper into Python and its applications in economics.
-After taking this class, you will be obtain, clean, and analyze economics data independently, and be well-equipped (in terms of data science skills) to write a paper/thesis and do economics research.
+- **Data 8**:.
+Starting from  a Data 8 background, this course _ dives deeper into Python and its applications in economics.
+After taking this class, you will obtain, clean, and analyze economics data independently, and be well-equipped (in terms of data science skills) to write a paper/thesis and do economics research.
-- **Data 100**: Econ 148 is an alternative to Data 100 with more focus on data science techniques relevant to economics.
+- **Data 100**: Econ 148 is potentially an alternative to Data 100, for students who do not have the prereqs of CS61A and Math 54, and with more focus on data science techniques relevant to economics.
 Students who have taken Data 100 are suggested NOT to take this class.
+And, if you can take Data 100 you should take Data 100.
-- **Data 88E**: Econ 148 is an "upgrade" to Data 88E.
+- **Data 88E**: Econ 148 is a "followup" to Data 88E.
 You will learn more data science skills with real-life datasets.
-We will also use "industry-standard" packages (the ones that are actually being used in research and workplaces).
+We will also use "industry-standard" packages (e.g. Pandas, the ones that are actually being used in research and workplaces).
 - **CS 61A and CS 88**: While these courses also teach Python, they serve a slightly different purpose - namely, they are designed to introduce students to computer science, not to computing in data science.
 They cover the Python language in far greater detail than we will, but they do not cover how to work with real-world data.
 - **Econ 140/141**: Econ 140/141 focuses more on how to arrive at the right conclusion using statistical techniques (like various forms of regressions) given a cleaned dataset.
 Econ 148 focuses more on how to get this dataset, make it a cleaned dataset, and produce exploratory data analysis before diving into main regression.
 (This is not a trivial portion!
 Economists spend around 1/3 of their time on getting and cleaning data when doing empirical research!)

-If you have already taken the prerequisite Data 8, and interested in learning more about how to apply data science skills in economics -- welcome!
+If you have already taken the prerequisite Data 8, and are interested in learning more about how to apply data science skills in economics -- welcome!
 You're in the right place 😎.

 The rough topic breakdown is as follows:
+- Pandas
+- Elements of SQL
+- Exploratory Data Analysis
+- Cleaning and Wrangling Data
+- Visualization
+- Matplotlib / Seaborn / Plotly
+- Geopandas
+- Time Series
+- Survival Analysis

-- TBD
+- Classification

 Slides and code will be posted after each lecture, and they will cover everything you are required to know for the course.
 There is no one textbook that covers the content of this course the way we intend on covering it, though we will link supplementary readings.